DivergentClouds/tundra/readme.txt

 	; jump to imm if dest1 and dest2 are not equal
 	JNEI, dest1, dest2, imm

+	; jump to src2 if dest and src1 are equal, assert dest and src1 are positive JEQP dest, src1, src2

+	; jump to imm if dest and src are equal, assert dest and src are positive JEQPRI dest, src, imm

+	; jump to imm2 if dest and imm1 are equal, assert dest and imm1 are positive JEQPI dest, imm1, imm2

+	; jump to src2 if dest is not equal to src1, assert dest and src1 are positive JNEP dest, src1, src2

+	; jump to imm if dest is not equal to src, assert dest and src are positive JNEPRI dest, src, imm

+	; jump to imm2 if dest is not equal to imm1, assert dest and imm1 are positive JNEPI  dest, imm1, imm2

 	; this macro must be called before the first time a macro that uses the stack ; 	is called
 	; macros that use the stack reserve C as the stack pointer ; sets C to STACK_BASE
 	STACK_INIT

-	; pushes a register to the stack
+	; push src to the stack
   PUSH src

-	; pushes an immediate to the stack
+	; push imm to the stack
 	PUSHI imm

-	; pops an element from the stack into dest
+	; pop a word from the stack into dest
-	; has no effect if CMP flag is set and dest is PC
 	POP dest

+  ; pop a word of the stack into PC
+  POPJ

-	; removes the top src elements of the stack
+	; remove the top src bytes of the stack
 	DROP src

-	; removes the top imm elements of the stack
+	; remove the top imm bytes of the stack
 	DROPI imm

-	; copies a value that is src items deep in the stack to dest ; dest may not be PC
-	PEEK dest, src
+	; copy a value that is src items deep in the stack to dest PEEK dest, src

-	; copies a value that is imm items deep in the stack to dest ; dest may not be PC
-	PEEKI dest, imm
+	; copy a value that is imm items deep in the stack to dest PEEKI dest, imm

-	; pushes the next address to the stack and jumps to the value of src ; has no effect if CMP flag is set
+	; push the next address to the stack and jumps to the value of src ; has no effect if CMP flag is set
 	CALL src

-	; pushes the next address to the stack and jumps to the value of imm ; has no effect if CMP flag is set
+	; push the next address to the stack and jumps to the value of imm ; has no effect if CMP flag is set
 	CALLI src

+	; pop a word into dest before dropping src bytes from the stack followed by ; jumping to dest
-	; drops src elements from the stack before popping an element into PC ; has no effect if CMP flag is set
+  ; has no effect if CMP flag is set
 	RET src

+	; pop a word into dest before dropping imm bytes from the stack followed by ; jumping to dest
-	; drops imm elements from the stack before popping an element into PC ; has no effect if CMP flag is set
+  ; has no effect if CMP flag is set
 	RETI imm

 in addition, tundra-extra.inc defines following constants: